-Living at an Ecovillage
+Living at OUR Ecovillage

 Ready to Volunteer?

-From there you will be in touch with a lovely villager who’ll correspond with you in creating your village experience.
+From there, you will be in touch with a lovely villager who’ll correspond with you in creating your village experience.
 We are happy to answer any questions that you may have, so please feel free to ask us anything.

 Can you sense the myriad possibilities?